nerissa29/reading-notes/class3-02.md

 ### Manual Pages[^4]

-Thee **manual pages** are "set of pages that explain every command available on your system including what they do", which includes thee command linee arguments that they accept and how to run them, as stated in set of pages that explain every command available on your system including what they do, as stated in [Ryans Tutorials: Manual Pages!](https://ryanstutorials.net/linuxtutorial/manual.php).
+The **manual pages** are a "set of pages that explain every command available on your system including what they do", which includes the command line arguments that they accept and how to run them, as stated in a set of pages that explain every command available on your system including what they do, as stated in [Ryans Tutorials: Manual Pages!](https://ryanstutorials.net/linuxtutorial/manual.php).

 To **invoke the manual pages**, the command is as follows: